Police respond to social media posts claiming human trafficking at Ingram Park Mall

 SAN ANTONIO — San Antonio police are responding Friday to reports on social media being widely shared that claim human trafficking involving children at two locations.

-These post were shared to Eyewitness News via social media as well.
+This post was shared to Eyewitness News via social media as well.

-San Antonio police responded to the posts, saying they had not found any factual basis for the claims.
+San Antonio police responded to the posts regarding the Ingram Park Mall claims, saying they had not found any factual basis for the claims.
 They encouraged anyone who sees something suspicious to contact police immediately.

 Below is the full statement from the San Antonio Police Department: